 My grandson asked me whether he should “give” some money for six months to some other 8th graders who had started a shoe painting business.
 No, I didn’t make that up.
 It reminded me of conversations we have every day with investors about loans to private companies.
 Without drawing too close a parallel, you’d probably help him think through the same questions that a wary investor approaches with private debt.

 My first questions were how many pairs of shoes (sales) have they painted and did they know what their costs have been?
 In other words, are they profitable, and do they keep careful track of revenues, expenses and profits?
 Do they think that they’ll be able to sell their services one-time to customers, or will customers come back repeatedly (with more shoes, or an “upgrade” to the art)?
 Recurring, profitable sales are always more valuable than one-off transactions, unless you have an unlimited sales budget.

 Then I asked what he would get for giving money to “management.”
 In this case, that hadn’t been defined.
 The conversation followed well-trodden themes: how confident is he that he will get his money back?
 If things aren’t going well, will he be able to sell unopened cans of spray paint in inventory?
 Or any other materials used in producing the product?
 Legally I was talking about liens on assets to help him get his money back – a secured loan, much safer than one without collateral.
 For that matter, had he worked out how much money they would pay him for having borrowed money for 6 months – effectively, a coupon?

 If I thought he were interested, I would have directed him to Carofin’s Debt Investment Overview and Private Lending to Operating Companies for more background.
-I recommend them to you when considering the structure of a note or loan with management of a company looking for financing.
+I recommend them to you when considering the structure of a note or loan with the management of a company looking for financing.

-The form of loan or other debt investment you make must reflect, at least, the following considerations:
+The form of a loan or other debt investment you make must reflect, at least, the following considerations:

 - Other debt the Issuer has already undertaken